catalyst-cloud/catalystcloud-docs/source/object-storage/tutorial-scripts/replication-api.rst

     $ export OS_STORAGE_URL="https://object-storage.nz-por-1.catalystcloud.io:443/v1/AUTH_1xxxxxxxxxxxxxxxxxxxxxxxxxxxxe54"

 After we have set our storage URL, we need to find the name of the policy we want our container to have.
-For this example we will use the wellington single region policy:
+For this example we will use the Wellington single region policy:

 .. code-block:: bash